 I could not wait to make the eggplant parmigiana Sicilian.
 Also this dish can rely on a myriad of variations, not only each region has its own recipe of Parmesan (Campania in primis, because the authorship of this dish is disputed between Campania and Sicily), but probably every Italian family.
 I will present my family recipe of the Sicilian eggplant parmigiana, the one who prepared my grandmother, preparing my mother and that I've inherited.
 Our eggplant parmigiana is made with strictly fried eggplant, tomato sauce, Basil, boiled egg and provolone Nebrodi.
 And obviously Parmesan, although in Sicily's oldest tradition uses pecorino canestrato: You can also use a mix of parmesan and pecorino, If you like.
 The eggplant parmigiana Sicilian gives its best when it is done with a few hours in advance and the day after, If there is (hard) We are accustomed to use it for pasta.
 Compared to the traditional eggplant parmigiana this has only an ingredient in more (very widespread in Sicily), hard boiled eggs, You can also do not put, While sometimes I found in the Sicilian also cooked ham, I don't like at all in dishes that are then further cooked.
 La parmigiana is a versatile dish: You can serve it in mini portion as a Starter, in maxi portion as the second or main course, buffet, at a picnic or for a delicious first course.
-Okay always goes with everything, Believe me, He advancing and if you could use it on pasta.
+Okay always goes with everything, Believe me, He advancing and if you could use it on pasta (look at the picture and tell me if it does not you hungry!).
 Now take a look at all my Parmesan OF RECIPES, to the many RECIPES WITH EGGPLANT and to all my traditional SICILIAN RECIPES.
 Have a good day.

 EGGPLANT PARMIGIANA (Sicilian recipe)Print This